kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Contribution-ready

-We will add a new stage that clearly identifies which issues the maintainers have determined are ready for contribution.
-Issues will be labeled and added to a queue where users can discover them.
+If the criteria for ready for contribution are satisfied, the issue will be labelled to identify it as ready to contribute.
+This new stage clearly identifies which issues the maintainers have determined are ready for contribution and makes them visible for users can discover them.
 Any issue that has been marked as available is open for a community contribution through a GitHub pull request.

 ### Implementation